v3-debug/minimal-mistakes/_posts/2017-10-12-vulnhub-bulldog.markdown

 # Conclusion

 This VM was awesome!
 Altough not very hard, I enjoyed it non the less.
 Always feels good to root a box.
 Only one question remains...
 Are there really multiple ways in?
 I don't know...
 Go and find for yourself!
 I only got this one :).
-As always if you have any questions feel free to [contact](https://v3ded.github.io/contact/) me any time or leave a comment.
+As always if you have any questions feel free to contact me any time (Twitter - @V3ded) or leave a comment down bellow.

 ~V3